PyOfile/Flasky/README.md

 Version 001 9.8.2019

-This is still under construnction.
+This is some fun with flask.
 For the most part it is complete.
-Some files will need to be added.
+Some files will need to be added for a real server build.